tudelft3d/website/projects/turbocor/index.md

 - - -
 ## Summary

-TurboCor is an indepdent project mainly supported by NWO-Snellius computing grant that aims to better understand the hydrodynamics within morphologically complex coral reef boundary layers.
+TurboCor is an independent project mainly supported by NWO-Snellius computing grant that aims to better understand the hydrodynamics within morphologically complex coral reef boundary layers.
 The central idea is to apply scale-resolving computational methods to study the effect of simple and complex coral reef hydrodynamics at a scale never studied before.

 - - -
 ## Work in progress